CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting.md

     <a href="http://www.example.com" data-script="profile.fields.newsletter = 'no';">click here to unsubscribe</a>

 The above example is a very simple one.
-The data-script is executed with the v8 javascript engine that is also used by Google Chrome, so you can write very complex scripts.
+The data-script is executed when the link is clicked.

 Before an email is delivered, the data-script is removed from the original code.
 Your receivers therefore do not get to see the script when they open the source code of